seanf316/PC-Haven/README.md

 **Footer**

-`As a User I want to be able to get in touch with the Developer so that I can enquire about issues/suggestions I may have`

 The footer is placed at the bottom of the page.
-The social media links are displayed with icons provided by Font Awesome.
+There are 4 sections in the Footer - Products, Information, Follow Us and Subcribe.
+The Products section contains links to the various Product Categories, the Information section contains links to useful information for customers like the sites Privacy Policy/Terms And Conditions.
+The Follow Us setcion contains a link to the sites Facebook page.
+The Facebook link is displayed with the Facebook icon provided by Font Awesome.
+The Subscribe section contains a link to the sites Newsletter signup.
 There is also a small portion of text for the Copyright/Disclaimer.
-This is where the user can click on a social media link and reach out to the developer for news and updates.
 A link to the developer's Github repository is provided and displayed using the Font Awesome Github icon.
 These icons have aria labels added to ensure users with assistive screen reading technology know the purpose of the links.
 They also open new tabs as they lead users away from the site.

 ![Footer Desktop](/docs/readme_screenshots/desktop_footer.webp)